bao-project/bao-docs/source/development/contributing.rst

 * are logically related (unrelated modifications or fixes must be addressed in a separate ``branch/pull-request``);
 * follow a logical order.
-That is, a commit that has a dependence on the modifications by a different commit of the same PR, is after the former.
+That is, a commit that has a dependence on the modifications by a different commit of the same :term:`PR`, is after the former.
 * adhere to the project's :ref:`coding guidelines<>` for the targeted languages;
 * tag the necessary :ref:`requirements<>`;